 Despite initial comments that the problem was solely Bell Pottinger’s (and not the PR industry’s), it quickly became an issue that led to equal parts congratulatory talk about the effectiveness of the code of conduct as well as concerns about how an organisation the size and standing of Bell Pottinger thought that it was beyond reproach

-As an industry that has fought hard against accusations of spin and manipulation, the Bell Pottinger story has shown, the effectiveness of the PRCA’s Code of Conduct and equally reinforced negative views of PR.
+As an industry that has fought hard against accusations of spin and manipulation, the Bell Pottinger story has shown the effectiveness of the PRCA’s Code of Conduct and equally reinforced negative concerns about PR.